leoRoss/PQTree/README.md

 Interested in the implementation?
-Starting by reading my webpage above, then read ContiguityTree.java, glace at Group.java, read UnorderedIncorporator.java and finally read OrderedIncorporator.java (the most complex process)
+Starting by reading my webpage above, then read ContiguityTree.java, glance at Group.java, read UnorderedIncorporator.java and finally read OrderedIncorporator.java (the most complex process)